LudwigvonWu/CafiineServer/README.md

 - Optimized console output and file logging.
 - Several bigger and smaller code and performance optimizations.

+## Note for testers

+This server looks into the `data` directory instead of `cafiine_root` by default!
+In case you want to keep all your stuff in `cafiine_root`, pass the `/DATA=cafiine_root` parameter to the server.
+It will tell you the data directory it looks in at the start.

 ## Game Data Packs
 Besides supporting the classic method of a raw file structure directly stored in title ID directories under the root directory (like the original Cafiine server does), this server additionally supports so called game data packs.
 These are a containers of a custom file format (*.csgp), imaginable like a ZIP file, storing files and folders inside of them.
 Other than being a file, they are handled like the classic title ID folders, put into the Cafiine root / data folder.